appseconnect/docs/_posts/Getting-Started/2018-09-21-configurations.md

 Description and the Adapter Technology for adding Specific App (a business requirement) can be provided in one go.

 The steps are given below:
-1. Go to My Apps section> Choose App> Create Technology App.
+1. Go to Manage > Apps > Choose App> Create Technology App.
 Click on the drop-down icon and select Create Technology APP.
 ![TechnologyApp-Creation](/staticfiles/root/media/TechnologyApp-Creation.png)
 2. In the screen, Provide the **APP NAME and DESCRIPTION**, Choose the **Adapter Technology** and click SAVE.
 ![TechnologyApp-Creation-Screen2](/staticfiles/root/media/TechnologyApp-Creation-Screen2.png)